davidclough/node/_documents/javascript-guide/javascript-guide.md

 The `this` keyword generally refers to the scope that you are in, i.e. the global scope or a function. this means (1) the object you are constructing within a ctor fn (EXCEPT), (2) and in an externally created method, (3) the global object, (4) if fn is called with `call` or `apply` then the object represented by `this` is controlled from that call - applications...

 ### <a name="language-types"></a>Standard Types
 The word `type` has been used but, as mentioned, there are no classes.
-However, there are certain standard 'prototype` objects built into JavaScript.
+However, there are certain standard `prototype` objects built into JavaScript (EXPLAIN OR DELETE).

 #### <a name="language-types-primitive"></a>Primitive Types (boolean, number, string, undefined, null)
 As well as objects, ES5 has five primitive types: `boolean`, `number`, `string`, `undefined` and `null`.
 Primitives are only things that will be copied/referenced by value.
 All other "types" are objects.
 If you make one object equal to another they will effectively be pointers to the same object.